 - Installed price (3-ton, Las Vegas): $7,500 - $10,000

 The 214D is a solid mid-range heat pump for Las Vegas homeowners who want dual-function heating and cooling with two-stage comfort.
-It may qualify for the federal 25C tax credit depending on the specific efficiency tier requirements in effect at time of installation — verify with your installer and tax advisor.
+NV Energy PowerShift rebates may apply depending on the specific efficiency tier, verify current qualifying models with your installer.

 Bryant 288B Evolution Series